ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/consumption/examples.dotnet.markdown

 Here we create a subscription client that runs only up to the point there are no more new documents left to process.

-This is useful for an ad-hoc single use processing that the user wants to be sure is performed completely.
+This is useful for an ad-hoc single-use processing that the user wants to be sure is performed completely.

 {CODE single_run@ClientApi\DataSubscriptions\DataSubscriptions.cs /}